negarhonarvar/DeepReinforcementLearning/README.md

 # Deep Reinforcement Learning Algorithms
-Deep Reinforcement Learning Course Assignments by DR. Armin Salimi Badr the codes in this repository utilize qymnasium library environments.
+Deep Reinforcement Learning Course Assignments by DR. Armin Salimi Badr. the codes in this repository utilize Gymnasium library environments.

 ## Prerequisites 📋
 To successfully run the codes in this repository, you need to install: